dumux/dumux/doc/doxygen/highleveldocs/grid.md

 # Grid

 Grids are provided by DUNE or external implementations, but all have to share the DUNE grid interface.
-The grid is an abstract concept consisting of several entities: vertices, edges, faces, cells, elements,...
+The grid is an abstract concept consisting of several entities: vertices, edges, faces, cells, elements..., all of which can be accessed via the *grid view*, see @ref gridview.

 Furthermore, additional properties characterize the capabilities and specializations of a grid:
 * dimension and co-dimension
 * element types
 * conforming or nonconforming